dalpras/oauth2-openid-server/README.md

 4. OidcJwtResponse.
    This class must be passed to the AuthorizationServer during construction and is responsible for adding the id_token to the response.
    The access_token is formatted as a Json Web Token (data is inside signed and encripted inside the token).

-5. OidcOpaqueResponse.
-   This class must be passed to the AuthorizationServer during construction and is responsible for adding the id_token to the response.
-   The access_token is formatted as Opaque (data is not stored inside the access_token).

 6. ScopeRepository.
    The getScopeEntityByIdentifier($identifier) method must return a ScopeEntity for the `openid` scope in order to enable support.
 See examples.